Recep İvedik

-Recep İvedik is a movie starring Şahan Gökbakar, which was released on February 21, 2008.
+Recep İvedik is a 2008 Turkish comedy film starring Şahan Gökbakar.
 It was filmed after the character of Recep İvedik was caught on TV.
 The trailer of the film, whose trailer was watched approximately 5 million 750 thousand times on the video sharing site YouTube as of March 2008, was released on February 21, 2008 with 230 copies after the great interest it received.
 Watched by 791,536 people in the first three days, Recep İvedik ranked second in the list of the most watched films in Turkey in the first 3 days.
 It was watched by 3 million 150 thousand people in 17 days.